ResearchOS/dagpiler/docs/terms.md

 Recommended to be located at the root of your project folder, `pyproject.toml` is a type of text file that is [Python's default way of providing the metadata needed to share Python packages](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
 This is the only Python-standard .toml file, the rest are custom-defined in this package for the purposes of compiling a DAG from a TOML-based modular package format.

 ## Variable
+Variables are defined within the Runnables where they are used, they do not have their own sections of a TOML file.
+Variables can be specified as inputs or outputs, and are the primary way that data flows between Runnables.

 A Variable node in the DAG is an input Variable if its successor is a Runnable, and an output Variable if its predecessor is a Runnable.
 Input Variables can be any of several types: hard-coded, loading a file, specifying a data object's name or file path, or even unspecified.
 Output variables do not have these delineations - they are all simply "outputs".

 ## Runnable